petarov/CraftyMouseFace/README.md

     	})
 ```

-Now, adjust the animation depending on the position of the mouse relative to the player's sprite position.
+Now, adjust the animation depending on the position of the mouse relative to player's sprite position.

 ```javascript
     	.bind("EnterFrame", function() {